NathanKr/machine-learning-basics-playground/README.md

     <td>
     <ul>
     <li>solve the data set with the nural network as in https://www.youtube.com/watch?v=IN2XmBhILt4</li>
-    <li>this is solved using gredient descent . derivative of cost with respect to the features is computed using the chain rule in a nice lazy programming manner</li>
+    <li>this is solved using gredient descent</li>
+    <li>derivative of cost with respect to the features is computed using the chain rule in a nice lazy programming manner</li>
     <li>the derivatives are checked via the numeric derivative in debug_check_analytical_derivative()</li>
     <li>the algorithm is converging but not to the global minima so result are realy bad. need here to check other initial value -- TODO !!!!!!</li>
     </ul>
     </td>
   </tr>
    <tr>
     <td>neural_network_learn_minimize.py</td>
     <td>